allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 1. CSV/Virtual Account.
 This is the legacy method used in previous versions of PEX.

-A. CSV.
+1. CSV.
 Export data from ARMS into a CSV file, then manually import the file into PEX.

-B. Virtual Account.
+2. Virtual Account.
 Export the data from PEX to ARMS using a virtual account.
 Due to the USAF requirement for two-factor authentication, this option may sunset, or become unavailable, in the near future.
 If Virtual Accounts are unavailable export data using Web Services described next.

 2. Web Services.
 Establish a direct connection/interface between PEX and ARMS.
 Once configured, the import and export are respectively accomplished by simply clicking the Begin Import and Begin Export buttons.